FortiFlex Workshop

 TaskImport FortiCloud Postman Collection, Authenticate, and explore the FortiFlex API

-ValidationStop and Start FortiFlex API via Postman
+ValidationStop and Start FortiFlex Entitlement via Postman

 We’ll start by setting up Postman with our FortiFlex Collection, then create an API Key in FortiCloud, and finally use Postman to interact with the FortiFlex API.
-After that, we’ll build a serverless automation function in Azure to scale FortiGate resources based on business logic.

 Step 1: Import FortiFlex Postman Collection